styly-dev/STYLY-Spatial-Layer-Plugin/Assets/Samples-STYLY/Interactions/Object Interaction/README.md

 For details, please check compoents attached to "ReactiveForGrab" object.

 # Object Interaction Hover Effect (Unity Pro required)
 This is the same as Object Interaction but with hover effect.
 To realize hover effect, please add "VisionOS Hover Effect" component to your 3D objects.
+You should import STYLY-XR-Rig package to your project to use hover effect.
+[Right Click in Object Hierarchy] -> [XR] -> [Install STYLY-XR-Rig]